Forceu/bootstrap-application-wizard/README.md

 Bootstrap Application Wizard
 ============================

-This project is no longer maintained.
-Open issues and PRs will not be resolved.
-Please fork if you wish to maintain yourself.
+This is a maintained for of the original project.
+Please create issues or PR here instead.

 ![Screenshot](http://i.imgur.com/e9B2Z.png)